junbcai/heatinglacerate/data/README.md

 ## Description

-This folder contains all the data and csv files for the Pedal Lacerate repository
+This folder contains all the data: csv files and R-generated tables for the Pedal Lacerate repository